 Next to your personal savings, think about the environmental benefits if you practiced this energy saving tip and switched off the un-necessary loads in our houses.
 Most likely, four or five power strips will do the job.
 With one flick of a power strip switch, at the end of the day, you can kill these phantom loads and start lowering your energy bill.

-As we have already stated, applying simple energy saving tips can be a huge boost in attaining a net zero house.
+As we have already stated, applying simple energy saving tips can be a huge boost in attaining a net zero home.
 But there are additional factors to consider that can also be a major help.
 For example, there are many types of energy saving systems and appliances out there that you can invest in right now.
-The following are a few examples that you might consider for you net zero house.
+The following are a few examples that you might consider for you net zero home.

 Ductless Mini Splits

-Ductless mini splits are an incredibly efficient method for keeping your net-zero house cool/warm.
+Ductless mini splits are an incredibly efficient method for keeping your net-zero home cool/warm.
 There are several reasons why this is the case.
 First of all, mini splits give you the ability of targeted cooling or heating.
 If you install several mini splits throughout your house, you can turn off the mini splits in the areas of your home that are not being used.
 This allows you to focus the cooling or heating on areas of the home that are only in use.
 In contrast, a normal central air system has a single cooling/heating component that generates air for all the rooms in your house, whether they are in use or not.

 Lastly, mini splits boast high SEER (Seasonal Energy Efficiency Ratio) and HSPF (Heating Seasonal Performance Factor) ratings.
 Basically, these ratings indicate how well a system will cool/heat your house without wasting energy.
 Mini splits have been known to excel in this area.
 In fact, some units have SEER ratings above 20 and HSPF ratings above 10.
-For comparison purposes, most air conditions have an SEER rating between 13 and 21.
+For comparison purposes, most air conditioners have a SEER rating between 13 and 21.
 So yes, mini split units get exceptional ratings on the SEER and HSPF scales.

-Smart thermostats are another fascinating tool that can help you achieve a Net Zero House.
+Smart thermostats are another fascinating tool that can help you achieve a Net Zero Home.
 How much will you save, you ask?
 Well, the latest Ecobee smart thermostat boasts an annual saving of 23% on energy costs.
 A competitor, the Google Nest thermostat, boasts savings of around 15% on energy bills.
 That is a bunch of savings, and a smart thermostat makes this possible by only cooling/heating your home when necessary.
 To do this, smart thermostats utilize several neat features.

 The first neat feature is that of scheduling.
 If you are away from your house at specific times during the week, you can program the thermostat to turn back the cooling/heating system during those times.
 Are you at work from 7:30 – 4:30?
 Do you go golfing on Saturdays?
 Whatever the case may be, you can program your schedule into the thermostat so that the system runs only when someone is home.